-Although martinis were traditionally made with gin, vodka martini cocktails have grown in popularity in past years.
+Although martinis were traditionally made with dry gin, vodka martini cocktails have grown in popularity in past years.
 In fact, many bartenders assume patrons who ask for a martini are referring to the vodka version rather than gin.
+If you're a patron, it's best to specify which you prefer, and if you're a bartender, it's best to ask if the patron is ordering a gin or a vodka martini.

 How to Make Vodka Martini Cocktails

-The two ingredients in a vodka martini are, of course, vodka and vermouth.
-The proportions vary depending on preference, and the ingredients can be either stirred or shaken.
+The two ingredients in a vodka martini are vodka and vermouth.
+You can use a tutorial to make a perfect vodka martini.
+However, the proportions of vodka to vermouth vary depending on preference, and the ingredients can be either stirred or shaken, although stirring is the traditional method when mixing drinks made of pure spirits such as a martini.
 Ultimately, the cocktail is served straight up in a martini glass.
 Ideally, the martini glass should be chilled beforehand, but many bartenders add ice water to the glass while they are concocting the drink for a quick chill.

-The most common garnish for a vodka martini cocktail is a green olive.
+The traditional garnish for a vodka martini cocktail is an unstuffed Spanish olive.
 Often, several are speared on a toothpick that is balanced on top of the glass or inserted in the drink.
 Other garnishes include:

 - A "twist" that is a strip of lemon peel